 S-101 Geo feature: Span Fixed (C,S) (S-101 DCEG Clause 6.6)

-S-101 Geo feature: Span Opening (C,S) (S-101 DCEG Clause 6.7)Significant changes to the modelling of bridges have been made in S-101 in order to improve presentation to the mariner.
+S-101 Geo feature: Span Opening (C,S) (S-101 DCEG Clause 6.7)

+S-101 Association: Bridge Aggregation (N) (S-101 DCEG Clause 25.4)

+Significant changes to the modelling of bridges have been made in S-101 in order to improve presentation to the mariner.
 In order to allow for the encoding of the characteristics of each individual span of a bridge in addition to its overall characteristics, new S-101 features Span Fixed and Span Opening have been introduced.
-During the automated conversion process, all instances of encoding of the S-57 Feature object BRIDGE and its binding attributes will be converted automatically to an instance of the S-101 features Bridge, Span Fixed or Span Opening as appropriate.
+During the automated conversion process, all instances of encoding of the S-57 Feature object BRIDGE and its binding attributes will be converted automatically to an instance of the S-101 features Bridge, Span Fixed or Span Opening as appropriate; and these features aggregated using the S-101 association Bridge Aggregation.
 However the following exceptions apply:

 Point is not an allowable geometric primitive for Bridge, therefore BRIDGE of type point will convert to the S-101 feature Landmark (see S-101 DCEG clause 7.2).